TrustThink/iso13888-nonrepudiation/README.md

 # ISO 13888 Non-Repudiation Library

-This library implements ISO/IEC 13888-3 non-repudiation evidence tokens.

-Supported tokens:

-- Non-Repudiation of Origin Token (NROT)
-- Non-Repudiation of Delivery Token (NRDT)

-The library generates unsigned tokens and computes message imprints.
-Digital signatures are applied using external cryptographic libraries.
+The ISO 13888-3 token library generates unsigned Non-Repudiation of Origin Tokens (NROT) and Non-Repudiation of Delivery Tokens (NRDT) as ASN.1-encoded payloads.
+These payloads are intended to be signed and encapsulated by external processes using IEEE 1609.2 or ETSI TS 103 097 signed data structures.
+The library does not perform cryptographic signing or signed-message packaging.

 ## Features